 Is this the right time for the child?

 - Does my child need to be fed at night?
 Is my child following his growth curve?
 It is in fact important to respect child’s physiological needs.

 - Do we agree that our child is ready to be guided in learning to sleep independently? (preferably before the child is put in a big bed to ease this transition).

-Is this the right time for the family, for their parents?
+Is this the right time for their parents?

 - Do we have the energy or are we too stressed to gently and patiently deal with resistance and other challenges related to falling asleep (e.g. crying)?
 For example, it may be important not to wait until we are too tired or exhausted, it is better to try to act before we are at wits end.